H.R. 4845: To designate the National Memorial Day Parade, and for other purposes.

 Referred to Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned. for review

-Bill makes Memorial Day parade official
+Make the Memorial Day parade official — and Pentagon-backed

 Why it matters

-The bill leans heavily on the parade’s history and reach.
-Its findings say President Franklin D. Roosevelt and General George Marshall reviewed a National Memorial Day Parade in Washington, DC, on May 30, 1942.
-It also says the event was not renewed for 62 years after that, until the American Veterans Center resumed the National Memorial Day Parade on May 31, 2004.
+The bill's findings lay out the history.
+They say President Franklin D. Roosevelt and General George Marshall reviewed a Memorial Day parade in Washington on May 30, 1942 — and that the tradition then went dark for 62 years, until the American Veterans Center revived it on May 31, 2004.

-What does H.R.
-4845 do?
+What H.R.
+4845 actually does.

 1